Brahminy starling: Behaviour and ecology

+Food and feeding

 Like most starlings, the brahminy starling is omnivorous, eating fruit and insects.
 They have been known to feed on the fruits of Thevetia peruviana which are toxic to many vertebrates.
 These birds are not as arboreal as the grey-headed mynas and they form small flocks that mix with other mynas on grass covered ground.
 They sometimes forage beside grazing cattle.
 They also visit flowers for nectar, particularly Salmalia, Butea monosperma and Erythrina.
 They roost communally in large numbers in leafy trees, often in the company of parakeets and other mynas.

+Breeding

 It builds its nest in tree holes or artificial cavities.
 The breeding season is March to September but varies with location, being earlier in southern India.
 The season coincides with the fruiting of many plants and the young hatch just as the rains begin.
 The male selects the nest, sometimes having to compete with other hole-nesters such as barbets and sparrows.
 The male displays by puffing up feathers, fanning the tail, erecting the crest and raising up its bill.
 Both sexes take part in nest building.
 The nest is lined with grass, feathers and rags.
 The normal clutch is three to four eggs which are pale bluish green.
 The females do not add replacement eggs when eggs are removed nor do they stop laying if an egg is artificially added.
 Incubation begins only after laying the second egg with the female brooding at night with the male share limited to brief periods during the day.
 The eggs hatch in about 12 to 14 days.
 The young fledge and leave the nest when they are three weeks old.
 The young are fed with insects in the early stages and grains in the later stages.
 After feeding the parents wait for the young to eject faecal pellets which they carefully remove and drop about 20 m away from the nest.
 Two or three broods may be raised in succession.

-Taxonomy and systematics

-The starling genera were found to be polyphyletic on the basis of molecular phylogeny and this has led to changes in the genus placements.
-This species has been traditionally placed in the genus Sturnus and Temenuchus, but a 2008 study confidently placed it within the genus Sturnia.